HL7/US-Core/input/pagecontent/must-support.md

 <div class="bg-success" markdown="1">

-In rare situations, a `Reference` element labeled as *Must Support* has multiple target profiles referenced, but none are labeled as *Must Support*.
+In rare situations, a `Reference` element labeled as *Must Support* or *Additional USCDI Requirement* has multiple target profiles referenced, but none are labeled as *Must Support*.
 When no referenced profile is marked as *Must Support*, *at least one* target profile **SHALL** be supported.

 For example, the US Core Simple Observation Profile `Observation.derivedFrom` is an *Additional USCDI Requirement* element, and there are six target profiles displayed with none labeled as *Must Support*.
 When claiming conformance to this profile: